beykery/vehicle-token/README.md

 So the second important question is how token transfer happened in ethereum?
 No magic here, we just change the smart contract's state variable `tokenOwner`, this variable is a hashmap-like data structure called `mapping` in Solidity.

 Imagine a scenario, Alice transfer a token to Bob.
 Alice may call a function `transferFrom(from, to, tokenId)`, now the ethereum will have a tx, which from Alice's address and to a smart contract's address with the funtion definition in `Input Data`.
 Then it's brodacasting in etheruem network and each node will *verify* this tx with runing `transferFrom(from, to, tokenId)` on their evm.
 When no exception thrown, the `tokenOwner` state variable's been changed like `tokenOwner[tokenId] = to`.
+So what is a state varaible?
 A state variable is an item of data held in permanent storage.
 That storage structure (called the State) is essentially one huge array of bytes with an address range from 0 to 2256.
 Each address can hold a data word of 32bytes/256bits called a slot.
 Each contract can use this address space to store its functional data, its 'state'.

 As the above mentioned, we would not see how a token has been transferred, we only can see who calls the `transferFrom` funciton as a tx in ethereum network.
 But fortunately, we could emit customized event in code and persist the event logs in transaction receipt for further review.